 with our yoga days!

-Every tuesday and sunday you have the chance to explore in depth some aspect of yoga.
-Tuesdays are workshops days, 2 hours to deepen your knowledge of some of the yoga topics that may need a little bit more time than a normal yoga class.
+Every week you have the chance to explore in depth some aspect of yoga with a 2 hours long workshop to deepen your knowledge of some of the yoga topics that may need a little bit more time than a normal yoga class.
 In each workshop you will learn, analise, discuss, practice, play, look closely to specific themes and techniques, and most importantly have fun while learning something new or simply getting deeper into things you already know.

-While Sundays are nidra days, one extra hour to unwind after your evening class practicing the “Yogic Sleep”, a guided relaxation technique that allows you to relax, recharge, rejuvenate and awaken higher consciousness.
+While Tuesdays and Saturdays are Nidra days, one extra hour to unwind after your evening class practicing the “Yogic Sleep”, a guided relaxation technique that allows you to relax, recharge, rejuvenate and awaken higher consciousness.

 Yoga Nidra or Yogic sleep is a state of consciousness between waking and sleeping.

 Is a simple yet profound technique that unwinds the nervous system and induces complete physical and mental relaxation with inner awareness.

 This practice has been found to reduce tension, anxiety, and stress by helping the practitioner to enter the parasympathetic state of rest-and-digest.
 In this masterclass you’ll be guided with verbal instruction while lying in a comfortable savasana position following specific techniques that allow you to dive in a deep inner journey where you are to be left to model your own experience and embody your own deeper truth.